Pranav-Coding/enplate/README.md

 if you want you can also contribute your template style to the repo

+You can also run commands while the setup,

+when you make a new template by  ```enplate add ``` in the same folder create a run.sh file and make it executable so next time when you set up the template the run.sh file will be executed
 # hope this make seting up your new project eazy